foreverfl/vscode/docs/terminal/basics.md

 ![Terminal editors are can be laid out using the editor group layout system, for example 2 terminals could sit to the right of a text editor](images/basics/terminal-editor-grid.png)

-The `setting(terminal.integrated.defaultLocation)` setting can change the default `view` or `editor` area terminal location.
+The `terminal.integrated.defaultLocation` setting can change the default `view` or `editor` area terminal location.

 ## Navigating the buffer

 The content in the terminal is called the buffer, with the section right above the bottom viewport being called "scrollback".
-The amount of scrollback kept is determined by the `setting(terminal.integrated.scrollback)` [setting](/docs/getstarted/settings.md) and defaults to `1000` lines.
+The amount of scrollback kept is determined by the `terminal.integrated.scrollback` [setting](/docs/getstarted/settings.md) and defaults to `1000` lines.

 There are various commands available to navigate around the terminal buffer:

-* Scroll up a line - `kb(workbench.action.terminal.scrollUp)`
+- Scroll up a line - `kb(workbench.action.terminal.scrollUp)`
-* Scroll down a line - `kb(workbench.action.terminal.scrollDown)`
+- Scroll down a line - `kb(workbench.action.terminal.scrollDown)`
-* Scroll up a page - `kb(workbench.action.terminal.scrollUpPage)`
+- Scroll up a page - `kb(workbench.action.terminal.scrollUpPage)`
-* Scroll down a page - `kb(workbench.action.terminal.scrollDownPage)`
+- Scroll down a page - `kb(workbench.action.terminal.scrollDownPage)`
-* Scroll to the top - `kb(workbench.action.terminal.scrollToTop)`
+- Scroll to the top - `kb(workbench.action.terminal.scrollToTop)`
-* Scroll to the bottom - `kb(workbench.action.terminal.scrollToBottom)`
+- Scroll to the bottom - `kb(workbench.action.terminal.scrollToBottom)`

 **Command** navigation is also available (see [shell integration](/docs/terminal/shell-integration.md)):

-* Scroll to the previous command - `kb(workbench.action.terminal.scrollToPreviousCommand)`
+- Scroll to the previous command - `kb(workbench.action.terminal.scrollToPreviousCommand)`
-* Scroll to the next command - `kb(workbench.action.terminal.scrollToNextCommand)`
+- Scroll to the next command - `kb(workbench.action.terminal.scrollToNextCommand)`

-Scrolling will happen instantaneously, but can be configured to animate over a short duration with the `setting(terminal.integrated.smoothScrolling)` setting.
+Scrolling will happen instantaneously, but can be configured to animate over a short duration with the `terminal.integrated.smoothScrolling` setting.

 ## Links

 The terminal features sophisticated link detection with editor integration and even extension contributed link handlers.
-Hover over a link to display an underline, then hold the `kbstyle(Ctrl)`/`kbstyle(Cmd)` key and click.
+Hover over a link to display an underline, then hold the `Ctrl`/`Cmd` key and click.

 These built-in link handlers are used in the following priority order:

-* URIs/URLs: Links that look like URIs, such as `https://code.visualstudio.com`, `vscode://path/to/file` or `file://path/to/file` will open using the standard handler for the protocol.
+- URIs/URLs: Links that look like URIs, such as `https://code.visualstudio.com`, `vscode://path/to/file` or `file://path/to/file` will open using the standard handler for the protocol.
 For example, `https` links will open the browser.

   ![Opening a URI link will open it in the system browser](images/basics/link-uri.png)

-* File links: Links to files that have been verified to exist on the system.
+- File links: Links to files that have been verified to exist on the system.
 These will open the file in a new editor tab and support many common line/column formats such as `file:1:2`, `file:line 1, column 2`.

   ![Activating a file link will open it in an editor](images/basics/link-file.png)

-* Folder links: Links to folders are similar to file links but will open a new VS Code window at the folder.
+- Folder links: Links to folders are similar to file links but will open a new VS Code window at the folder.

   ![Activating a folder link will open it in a new window](images/basics/link-folder.png)

-* Word links: Fallback link type that uses the `setting(terminal.integrated.wordSeparators)` setting.
+- Word links: Fallback link type that uses the `terminal.integrated.wordSeparators` setting.
 The setting defines word boundaries and make nearly all text into words.
 Activating a word link searches the workspace for the word.
 If there is a single result it will open, otherwise it will present the search results.
-Word links are considered "low confidence" and will not show an underline or tooltip unless you hold the `kbstyle(Ctrl)`/`kbstyle(Cmd)` key.
+Word links are considered "low confidence" and will not show an underline or tooltip unless you hold the `Ctrl`/`Cmd` key.
 They also have limited support for line and column suffixes.

   ![Activating a word link 'terminal:15' will open a Quick Pick searching the workspace for all files containing 'terminal', choosing an option will open the file at line 15](images/basics/link-word.png)